 So, clearing debt before the end of your term seems a wise way to relieve financial stress.
 Let's look into the pros and cons to assist you in deciding.

-Paying off a Personal Loan saves borrower’s money on interest costs that they would have paid if the loan had been kept open for the entire period.
-For instance, the EMI will be ?22,753, and the total interest cost will be around ?3.65 lakhs if a loan applicant seeks a Personal Loan of ?10 lakhs for a 5-year term at a 13 per cent annual interest rate.
-They will save roughly ?2.09 lakhs in interest expenses if they settle the outstanding loan amount after one year.
+Paying off a Personal Loan saves the borrower's money on interest costs that they would have paid if the loan had been kept open for the entire period.
+Let’s understand how to calculate the foreclosure amount of a Personal Loan.
+For instance, the EMI will be Rs.22,753, and the total interest cost will be around Rs.3.65 Lakh if a loan applicant seeks a Personal Loan of Rs.10 Lakh for a 5-year term at a 13% annual interest rate.
+They will save roughly Rs.2.09 Lakh in interest expenses if they settle the outstanding loan amount after one year.

-They can also save money on EMI payments if they pay off their debts sooner rather than later.
-To calculate the overall interest savings from prepayment/foreclosure, they should use an online Personal Loan prepayment calculator.
+The borrower can also save money on EMI payments if they pay off their debts sooner rather than later.
+To calculate the overall interest savings on a Personal Loan owing to prepayment/foreclosure, they should use an online Personal Loan prepayment calculator.
 Borrowers should, however, consider prepayment fees and other additional expenditures (if applicable) when calculating the net savings from using the prepayment option.

 Full foreclosure or payback of a current loan is a significant credit booster because it raises your CIBIL score and establishes a clean credit history.
 It will immensely assist you in obtaining loans and negotiating conditions with lenders in the future.